Snus: History

 Catch lid found on many snus tins, which snaps in and out of place.
 The small compartment is typically used for the temporary storage of used snus portions.

 Snus has a long history of use, reaching back to the 16th century and concentrated in Sweden.
 Its origin lies in an invention by Jean Nicot (1530–1600), a French diplomat residing in Portugal who cultivated tobacco in his garden, and was one of the pioneers in recognizing the medicinal properties of tobacco.
 Nicot is also the originator of the word nicotine.
 Nicot meticulously dried and ground the tobacco leaves into a fine powder, which could be inhaled as snuff.
-He presented this powder to Catherine de’ Medici (1519–1589), the Queen of France, in an effort to alleviate her migraines.
+He presented this powder to Catherine de' Medici (1519–1589), the Queen of France, in an effort to alleviate her migraines.
 The use of snuff quickly gained popularity among the French court and the upper-class citizens, becoming a fashionable trend.
 By the early 17th century, the practice of using nasal snuff had also spread to Sweden.

 Tobacco use became so prevalent in Sweden that in 1724, King Fredrik I issued a decree mandating that Swedes cultivate their own tobacco.
 Consequently, farmers and homesteaders started grinding their own locally grown tobacco.

-Due to manual laborers typically working outside where frequent use of a dry, finely ground nasal snuff is not convenient, they opted to crush their tobaccos into a paste-like consistency and allowed it to ferment in jars for several weeks.
+In the early nineteenth century, Swedish consumers increasingly shifted from nasal snuff to moist snus.
+Many farmers produced their own snus from locally grown tobacco, grinding it using coffee grinders or hand-carved snus mills.
 The final product was then portioned and placed under the lip for extended periods of time, eventually gaining popularity as snus.

 Ettan is the oldest still extant snus brand, which dates to 1822.
 Its founder, Jakob Fredrik Ljunglöf, introduced pasteurization into snus making, reducing production time by several weeks and preventing microbial contamination.
 In the years that followed, numerous manufacturers further improved of snus manufacturing, leading to the flourishing of many brands.
 Several of these brands from that era continue to exist.

 In 1914, the Swedish parliament nationalised the entire tobacco industry.
 This led to the transformation of numerous tobacco companies into the state-owned monopoly known as AB Svenska Tobakmonopolet.
 As a result, the number of available tobacco products decreased significantly from approximately four hundred local brands to just seventeen, although these were now distributed nationwide.
 Consequently, employment within the industry experienced a fifty percent decline.

-In the 1960s, Sweden decided to abolish the import and sales monopoly on tobacco.
+Sweden abolished the import and sales monopoly on tobacco products in 1961 and the manufacturing monopoly in 1967.
 AB Svenska Tobaksmonopolet later merged with the match manufacturer Swedish Match and was listed on the stock market in 1996.

+In 1971, snus became subject to the Swedish Food Act, a regulatory change later associated with expanded quality-control standards in Swedish snus manufacturing.